spitulax/gripper/README.md

 Hyprland and Sway.

-Gripper runs [grim](https://sr.ht/~emersion/grim/) under the hood, but makes it easier to use by providing "alias" of common operations that are often compositor-specific.
+Gripper runs [grim](https://sr.ht/~emersion/grim/) under the hood, but makes it easier to use by providing "aliases" or shortcuts of common operations that are often compositor-specific.
 Also copies captured image to clipboard and sends notification on completion by default.

 ## Modes